Assorted Opinions: They

 They denied that the emails contained classified material when they were being moved from their original location to the newer one, or that their servers were those which had been breached.

 This is nice, formal English, but it doesn’t make clear whether we’re talking about people (much less an individual), emails, or servers, or are flowing from one to the next.
 If your goal is to inform the public and not spread propaganda, you would rather be stuffy and repetitive, than obscurant and insinuative.

 Or, take fiction:

-They were waiting in line for coffee, when Taylor suggested to Merrill they go down the block to the other Starbucks, and call them if the line was shorter.
+The four friends were waiting in line for coffee, when Taylor suggested to Merrill they go down the block to the other Starbucks, and call them if the line was shorter.

-Which illustrates why xe or thon would, for the sake of inclusiveness, be infinitely preferable to they.
+Which illustrates why xe or thon would, for the sake of inclusiveness, be preferable to they.
 The plural pronoun has a grammatical function that for clarity’s sake can’t be compromised.
 If Taylor or Merrill or both prefer a neutral pronoun, making it “they” gives the writer quite a job, and imposes a weird patchwork construction on the story.
 They is not specifically neutral, it is narrowly or broadly encompassing.
 They are a group; they are a collective.
 The neutral individual is another matter.